Skip to main content

 Known Issues

-• Using two sided materials with RT Reflection materials might cause self intersection reflection artifacts at small object scales.
+• Using two sided materials with Ray Tracing Reflections materials might cause self intersection reflections artifacts at small object scales.

 Was this page helpful?